mkardous-silabs/connectedhomeip/docs/silabs/wifi/DEMO_OVERVIEW.md

 Follow the steps in [Software Setup](SW_SETUP.md)

-Build commands are provided for the RS911x, SiWx917 and WF200 adapters.
+Build commands are provided for the RS9116 adapter.

 ## Step 4: Running the Demo